Tyson Chandler: Phoenix Suns (2015–2018)

 On July 9, 2015, Chandler signed a four-year, $52 million contract with the Phoenix Suns.
-On November 27, he suffered a strained right hamstring against the Golden State Warriors.
-He subsequently missed eight games.
-On January 21, Chandler grabbed a season-high 20 rebounds in a 117–89 loss to the San Antonio Spurs.
-Two days later, in a 98–95 win over the Atlanta Hawks, Chandler tied a Suns record with 27 rebounds, including 17 in the first half, and also had 13 points and a season-high five assists.
+On January 23, 2016, in a 98–95 win over the Atlanta Hawks, Chandler tied a Suns record with 27 rebounds, including 17 in the first half, and also had 13 points and a season-high five assists.
 His 27 rebounds equaled the record total set by Paul Silas in 1971, and his 13 offensive boards set a franchise record.
 Chandler also became the first Suns player in franchise history to record consecutive 20-rebound games.

-On December 11, 2016, Chandler had 14 points and 21 rebounds in a 120–119 overtime loss to the New Orleans Pelicans.
-Two days later, he grabbed a season-best 23 rebounds in a 113–111 overtime win over the New York Knicks.
-With his third 20-rebound game of the season on January 3 in a 99–90 win over the Miami Heat, Chandler became the first Suns player with three-plus in a season since Charles Barkley (5) in 1993–94.
-On January 21, in a 107–105 win over the New York Knicks, Chandler set a team record by grabbing 15-plus rebounds in seven consecutive games.
-One night after setting the mark, Chandler ended his franchise record and career high of consecutive 15-plus rebound games at seven with nine rebounds against the Toronto Raptors.
+On December 13, 2016, Chandler grabbed a season-best 23 rebounds in a 113–111 overtime win over the New York Knicks.
+With his third 20-rebound game of the season on January 3 in a 99–90 win over the Miami Heat, On January 21, in a 107–105 win over the New York Knicks, Chandler set a team record by grabbing 15-plus rebounds in seven consecutive games.
 His best stretch of the season came between January 19–24, where he had three games of over 16 points (averaging 17.25) and over 16 rebounds (averaging 14.5), including scoring a season-high 22 points twice.
 Chandler appeared in 47 of the Suns' first 57 games before being deactivated following the All-Star break.
 Chandler reportedly told Suns management at the trade deadline he did not want to be dealt, and they acquiesced to his wishes.

-During the 2017–18 season, Chandler battled through a neck injury that sidelined him periodically for 36 total games.
-On January 14, 2018, Chandler grabbed 14 rebounds against the Indiana Pacers to become the 40th player in league history to reach 10,000 for his career.
-He played in just 46 games in 2017–18, including missing the final month of the season.
+During the 2017–18 season, Chandler battled through a neck injury that sidelined him for 36 games.
+He missed the final month of the season.

 After starting the 2018–19 season with a reduced role due to the arrival of rookie Deandre Ayton, Chandler and the Suns reached a buyout agreement on November 4, 2018.